Weihnachten in Estland

 Magic landscape and cultural enjoyment

 Have you ever celebrated Christmas in Estonia?
-Which tradition around Christmas in Estonia do you like the most?
+Which Estonian Christmas tradition do you like best?
 Feel free to leave us a comment!

 Thorsten Altheide is drawn to Estonia every year.
 He writes travel guides about Estonia for Reise Know-How Publishing, where he also works.
 On his way to Estonia he often stops in Poland, Lithuania and Latvia.
 Since his studies he has been fascinated by the energy of the people, the landscapes, the cuisine, the languages and the many cultural connections in Eastern Europe.